 - the opportunities that the research opens up;

 - the possible future benefits, in both economic and social terms;

 - the quality of communication for a general audience.

 The influence on mathematics itself, or on other areas of science, is not part of the judging criteria.
 Instead, entrants should describe the potential benefits of their work in relation to industry, the public sector, government, or society more generally.

-- A single bonus prize of a £50 Amazon voucher will be drawn at random from early bird entries recieved by midnight on 28th September 2015.
+- A single bonus prize of a £50 Amazon voucher will be drawn at random from early bird entries received by midnight on 28th September 2016.

 - An individual may submit multiple entries, but each entry must relate to distinct pieces of work, and no individual will win more than one prize.